dgcole/noctis-iv-lr/README.md

 ![Image of Star](doc/img/rings.png)

 **PLEASE NOTE: This project is a heavy WIP.
 It is unstable and unfinished.
 Additionally, I recommend not reading any part of this codebase.
-It will probably cause permanent harm to both your eyeballs and eliminate your faith in humanity**
+It will probably cause permanent harm to both of your eyeballs and eliminate your faith in humanity**

 Noctis IV LR aims to eventually port Noctis IV to run on Linux and Modern Windows.
 The starting point was the base Noctis IV source code.
 Neither NIV+ nor NICE were used because the added layer of cruft on top of both would have made the work of porting it more difficult.
 The bugs fixed by NIV+, however, will all also be fixed in Noctis IV LR before a stable release.